skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 dressed in flowing black rags.
 The body is dried out and wiry, but isn't falling apart.
 It looks tough and hard.
 As the run from the basement into the moonlight, they see the beast is throttling the guard.
-Eomer concludes that it is after Skeeve.
+Eomier concludes that it is after Skeeve.
 He orders that Enoch and Skeeve make for the stables and try to escape while the rest of the party deals with it.
 It is fast, but they doubt it can keep up with a horse.